jonathanprocter/practice-intelligently/replit.md

 This is a comprehensive therapy practice management system built as a full-stack web application.
 The system helps therapists manage clients, appointments, session notes, action items, and leverages AI for insights and analysis.
 It features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database using Drizzle ORM.

-**Latest Update**: Successfully completed Google Calendar OAuth integration with proper error handling, fixed React import issues in calendar components, and implemented comprehensive calendar functionality with weekly/daily views, real-time event syncing, and PDF export optimized for reMarkable Paper Pro.
+**Latest Update**: Successfully implemented comprehensive database enhancement with 13 robust tables for complete therapy practice management.
+Added 65+ storage methods supporting billing, assessments, medications, communications, documents, and audit trails.
+Completely removed all demo data as requested and built authentic data architecture for real-world therapy practice operations.

 ## User Preferences